 Cooperate to thoroughly reform the levy system with regard to private copying taking into account the evolution of technology and distribution channels for lawful consumption of digital contents.
 Expansion of the current levy system to an increasing number of devices and cloud services should be avoided.
-Instead any new levy system must be based on independent studies that the actual use of copyrighted works and demonstrate the harm to the right holders resulting from the use.
+Instead any new levy system must be based on independent studies that show the actual use of copyrighted works and demonstrate the harm to the right holders resulting from the use.

 - Any review for reform should consider, in a comprehensive manner, alternative methods available to secure adequate compensation of rights' holders and creators from private copying as well as the development of licensed cloud-based content streaming models.
 The goal should focus on reforming the system to be more transparent, predicable, and balanced, and to avoiding distortions.
 Also, a new system shall be fair to consumers, rights holders, and service and equipment providers at the same time.
 In order to achieve these goals, we recommend, - 1.
 Keep a close look at copyright levies developments in the Member States with a view to prevent internal market distortions. - 2.
 Ensure that Member States properly implement the EU legislation and case law. - 3.
-Come forward with a recommendation for a clear and common approach to the calculation and application of a copying levy.
+Come forward with a recommendation for a clear and common approach to the calculation and application of a copyright levies.

-WP-3 / # 07 / EJ to EJ Updating Connectivity for Digital Transformation for All (5G)
+WP-3 / # 07 / EJ to EJ Updating Connectivity for Digital Transformation for All

-- Reinforce initiatives regarding sharing of progress towards 5G commercial service, e.g. through sharing of trials plans and results. - Share good use cases of application using 5G network. - Reinforce cooperation regarding these initiatives and promote events in this domain.
+- Strengthen cooperation between the EU and Japan in advanced research and development towards 6G - Share good use cases of application using 5G network. - Reinforce cooperation regarding these initiatives and promote events in this domain.

-- Ensuring availability of connectivity for all is a necessary condition so that all citizens are able to enjoy the benefits of the digital transformation. - 5G is a key pillar for accomplishing the digital Society 5.0.
-Governments and the EU institutions should establish without delay policy frameworks to encourage the necessary investment from businesses and to ensure that trustworthy and secure 5G infrastructure will be available to all on a sustainable and market-oriented basis. - 5G has important consequences in all fields of industry not only for innovative services, but also to tackle various global challenges such as climate change, natural disasters and infectious diseases as a vast amount of relevant and trustworthy data and analysis are required across borders to tackle these challenges.
+- Ensuring availability of high speed and reliable connectivity for all is a necessary condition so that all citizens are able to enjoy the benefits of the digital transformation. - 5G and expected 6G are key technology for accomplishing the Society 5.0.
+Governments and the EU institutions should establish without delay policy frameworks to encourage the necessary investment from businesses and to ensure that trustworthy, open and secure 5G/6G infrastructure will be available to all on a sustainable and market-oriented basis. - 5G and 6G have important consequences in all fields of industry not only for innovative services, but also to tackle various global challenges such as climate change, natural disasters and infectious diseases as a vast amount of relevant and trustworthy data and analysis are required across borders to tackle these challenges.

-WP-3 / # 08 / EJ to EJ Skill Development for Digital Economy
+WP-3 / # 08\ / EJ to EJ Skill Development for Digital Economy